zksecurity/RFCs/source/starknet/channel.md

 The Fiat-Shamir transformation works on public-coin protocols, in which the messages of the verifier are pure random values.
 To work, the Fiat-Shamir transformation replaces the verifier messages with a hash function applied over the transcript up to that point.

 A channel is initialized at the beginning of the protocol, and is instantiated with a hash function.
-It is implemented as a continuous hash that "absorbs" every prover messages and which output can be used to produce the verifier's challenges.
+It is implemented as a continuous hash that "absorbs" every prover message and which output can be used to produce the verifier's challenges.

 ## Dependencies

 A channel is instantiated with the following two dependencies:

 * `hades_permutation(s1, s2, s3)`.
-The hades permutation which permutates a given state of three field elements.
+The Hades permutation which permutes a given state of three field elements.
 * `poseidon_hash_span(field_elements)`.
-The poseidon sponge function which hashes a list of field elements.
+The Poseidon sponge function which hashes a list of field elements.

 ## Interface